jiankangren/Safe_ML/Papers/Note.md

   *  [“Why Should I Trust You?
 Explaining the Predictions of Any Classifier](http://www.kdd.org/kdd2016/papers/files/rfp0573-ribeiroA.pdf) Ribeiro et al., KDD 2016

     > The general idea is simple.
 Use a simple  model with (fewer but meaningfull features) to learn the function of the complicated model at a local point to explain that prediction.
+    >
+    > * can be used to explain a the model makes such a prediction.
+Thus, can be used to analyze the wrong prediction.

   * Anchors: High-Precision Model-Agnostic Explanations AAAI